Stanley Burbury: Chief Justice of Tasmania

+Governor of Tasmania

+Burbury was appointed as Tasmania's first Australian-born governor in 1973.
+While in office as chief justice, he had previously spent several periods as administrator of the government during gaps between appointments.
+In that role he granted Eric Reece an early dissolution and called the 1959 Tasmanian state election.

+In 1978, Burbury's initial five-year term was extended by three years.
+During the Franklin Dam controversy, which saw Harry Holgate's ALP government forced into minority after the defection of former premier Doug Lowe to the crossbench, he was petitioned by a majority of the Tasmanian House of Assembly for an early recall of parliament.
+He rejected the petition after consultation with Holgate on the grounds that the situation could "only be resolved by constitutional procedures on the floor of the House".

+Personal life

+In 1934, Burbury married Pearl Barren; the couple had no children.
+They retired to Kingston after his term as governor ended.
+He died on 24 April 1995 at Calvary Hospital, Hobart, aged 85.

 Honours

-Burbury was created a Knight Commander of the Order of the British Empire (KBE) in the 1958 New Years Honours.
+Burbury was created a Knight Commander of the Order of the British Empire (KBE) in the 1958 New Year Honours.

 On 20 April 1977, during the 1977 Royal Visit, Queen Elizabeth II made Burbury a Knight Commander of the Royal Victorian Order (KCVO).

 On 28 August 1981 Burbury was made a Knight Commander of the Order of St Michael and St George (KCMG).

 Legacy

 The impoundment that was created by Hydro Tasmania on the King River on the West Coast of Tasmania, is called Lake Burbury.

 The University of Tasmania has a lecture theatre named after Stanley Burbury.

 Burbury Close, a street in Barton in the Australian Capital Territory is named after Stanley Burbury.